24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 Sake Barrels at Yoyogi Park in Harajuku

+For souvenirs or cutting-edge fashion, you can’t beat Harajuku.
 Going through retail withdrawal?
-Treat it by scoping out Takeshita-dōri, Omotesando Hills or the tourist-trap Oriental Bazaar before walking down to Shibuya.
+Treat it by scoping out Takeshita-dōri, Omotesando Hills, or the tourist-trap Oriental Bazaar before walking down to Shibuya.

 Dodge traffic in Shibuya

-Feeling the adrenaline rush of dodging passerbys while crossing the world’s busiest pedestrian crossing is an experience that you can’t leave out of your first 24 hours in Tokyo.
+Feeling the adrenaline rush of dodging passerbys while crossing the world’s busiest pedestrian crossing is an experience that you can’t leave out of your first visit to Tokyo.
+Like Shinjuku, Shibuya is modern Japanese culture in action and everything you’d expect from Tokyo.

 Billboards in Shibuya

-Whether or not the area’s boutiques and shopping malls interest you, in wandering around Shibuya you’re bound to run into something that catches your eye—or your tastebuds.
+Whether or not the area’s boutiques and shopping malls interest you, in wandering around Shibuya, you’re bound to run into something that catches your eye—or your tastebuds.

 Restaurants around Shibuya are plentiful, ranging from presidentially-priced to budget-backpacker cheap.